rspamd/rspamd.com/doc/modules/multimap.md

 | `oneline` | decoded and stripped text content (without HTML tags and newlines)

 ### Filename filters

+Filename maps checks also include detected filename match from version 2.0.
+For example, if some attachment has `.png` extension but it has real type detected as `image/jpeg` then two checks would be performed: for the original attachment and for the detected one.
+This does not include files in archives as Rspamd does not extract them.

 Filename maps support this filters set: